Azure/azure-powershell/src/VMware/docs/New-AzVMwareAddonSrmPropertiesObject.md

 # New-AzVMwareAddonSrmPropertiesObject

 ## SYNOPSIS
-Create a local SRM object for the Addon Property parameter
+Create a in-memory object for AddonSrmProperties

 ## SYNTAX